 All this will help you determine if this property or neighbourhood is right for you.

-You now know that the neighbourhood and the type of rental property that you would like to buy.
+You now know the neighbourhood and the type of rental property that you would like when buying your first rental property.
 From here, it is time to get a pre approval.
 A pre approval on a rental property can be more accurate if you know some benchmark details such as the type of property, for example duplexes versus triplexes.
 Also, the amount of rental income and price bracket that you are going to buy.

 The reason for this is that, for example a $400,000 property that brings in $1000 per month rent is looked out a lot different than a $400,000 property that brings in $3000 a month rent for example.